davidtchiu/davidtchiu.github.io/teaching/cs240/hwk1.ghpages/index.md

 > You are making and pushing commits at regular intervals and with substantive, detailed commit messages.

+> A 'resume' branch was created while you worked on resume.html.
+It has also been merged, but not deleted.

 ----------------------------------------------------------
 [0pts] Misc.
 Deductions